mendersoftware/mender-docs/07.Server-installation/01.Overview/docs.md

 For the quickest way to a working local server with default configuration and keys, please read [Evaluation with Docker compose](../02.Evaluation-with-docker-compose/docs.md).
 By following a list of copy-pastable steps you will end with a working server environment of your computer.

 On a running mender server instance the microservices communicate together and have been set up with the correct configurations and keys.
-To know more about the details on the architecture and configuration please read the [Architecture and configuration](TBD).
+To know more about the details on the architecture and configuration please read the [Architecture](01.Architecture/docs.md) and [Certificates and keys](02.Certificates-and-keys/docs.md).

-For production installations please follow the setup described in [Production installation with Kubernetes](TBD).
+For production installations please follow the setup described in [Production installation with Kubernetes](../04.Production-installation-with-kubernetes/docs.md).
 It describes how to set up a scalable mender server installation in on of the big cloud providers.

 ## Support